yzziizzy/gpuedit/DEVELOPMENT.md

 * Notify style popups

 == Editor Features ==
+* A sort of split pane or overlay that keeps a struct def in view at the top/bottom/side, sized to the def with a limit
-* A sort of smart "word" selector that contextually senses whend to stop: del> BufferSettings_Load = Settings_Load, buffer_settings_load = settings_load
+* A sort of smart "word" selector that contextually senses when to stop: del> BufferSettings_Load = Settings_Load, buffer_settings_load = settings_load
 * Mode to execute macro with each click/keypress.
 Should show hover-cursor for precision.
 (Hover-cursor mode?)
 * Drag selection to new place
 * Move selection up/down n lines, shifting existing lines below/above